DDC-I: Ada compiler

 DDC-I was in the same market as several other Ada compiler firms, including Alsys, TeleSoft, Verdix, Tartan Laboratories, and TLD Systems.
 (DDC-I would go on to stay in business longer than any of these others.)

 As with other Ada compiler vendors, much of the time of DDC-I engineers was spent in conforming to the large, difficult ACVC tests.

 Starting in 1988 and continuing for several years, DDC-I consultants collaborated with Honeywell Air Transport Systems to retarget and optimize the DDC-I Ada compiler to the AMD 29050 processor.
 This DDC-I-based cross compiler system was used to develop the primary flight software for the Boeing 777 airliner.
 This software, named the Airplane Information Management System, would become arguably the best-known of any Ada-in-use project, civilian or military.
 Some 550 developers at Honeywell worked on the flight system and it was publicized as a major Ada success story.

 DDC-I's development office in New York was on the 31st floor of this building.

 In October 1991, it was announced that DDC-I had acquired the Ada and JOVIAL language embedded systems business of InterACT, which had become a venture of Advanced Computer Techniques.
 This wholly owned New York-based entity was briefly named DDC-Inter before being subsumed into DDC-I proper.
 This brought Ada cross compilers for the MIL-STD-1750A and MIPS R3000 processors, and JOVIAL language cross compilers for the MIL-STD-1750A and Zilog Z8002 into the product line.

-The MIPS product was one which DDC-I emphasised, with engineering efforts that included automatic recognition of certain tasking optimizations, and work in the U.S. Air Force-sponsored Common Ada Runtime System (CARTS) project towards providing standard interfaces into Ada runtime environments.
+The MIPS R3000 product was one which DDC-I emphasized.
+Engineering efforts included automatic recognition by the compiler of certain optimizations regarding task rendezvous times, which was an example of the work being done to find efficient ways to implement Ada's tasking model.
+Another effort consisted of work in the U.S. Air Force-sponsored Common Ada Runtime System (CARTS) project, which was geared towards providing standard interfaces into Ada runtime environments.
+By doing this, applications could exercise control of real-time features that were outside of the Ada language itself, such as asynchronous entry calls, but still retain a large degree of portability.

 At the end of 1993, the New York office was closed, and its work transferred to the Phoenix office.

 By the early 1990s, DDC-I offered Ada native compilers for VAX/VMS, Sun-3 and SPARC under SunOS, and Intel 80386 under UNIX System V and OS/2, and offered cross compilers for the Motorola 680x0 and Intel i860 in addition to the abovementioned targets.